Language of instruction : English |

 |

 Radioecology includes the ecology of radioactive substances with the ecosystem they are present in.
 This multidisciplinary science accumulates knowledge about the mechanisms governing the behaviour of radionuclides within the environment and develops models to explain and predict the spread of radioactivity in the environment.
 This in turn provides the basis for estimating dose load and associated effects and risk to humans and the environment.
+At the end of this course, students will have a general understanding of radioecology and understand the behaviour, dispersion and effect of radionuclides in different ecosystems.
+They will gain an understanding of environmental and human radiological risk assessment.
+Theoretical: - Radioactive sources and pollution

 - Transport of radionuclides in different ecosystems (terrestrial, aquatic, atmospheric) and influencing factors